graphdeco-inria/gaussian-splatting/README.md

 A new parameter should be set when training if you want to use depth regularization `-d <path to depth maps>`.

 ### Exposure compensation
 To compensate for exposure changes in the different input images we optimize an affine transformation for each image just as in [Hierarchical 3dgs](https://repo-sam.inria.fr/fungraph/hierarchical-3d-gaussians/).

+This can greatly improve reconstruction results for "in the wild" captures, e.g., with a smartphone when the exposure setting of the camera is not fixed.
+For example results showing the potential benefit and statistics on quality please see here: [Stats for exposure compensation](results.md).

 Add the following parameters to enable it:
 ```
 --exposure_lr_init 0.001 --exposure_lr_final 0.0001 --exposure_lr_delay_steps 5000 --exposure_lr_delay_mult 0.001 --train_test_exp
 ```